Interested in a biosystems engineering degree?

-Biosystems engineers design solutions to technical problems that involve a critical biological component.
+People who have biosystems engineering jobs design solutions to technical problems that involve biological .
 They apply qualitative skills to create products, processes and systems that improve life.
 Working at the link between engineering and biology, biosystems engineers are engaged in solving some of today’s most challenging problems.
-Biosystems engineers have skill sets that encompass biological sciences and engineering and take on issues that affect human health and well-being.
+Biosystems engineering students develop skill sets that encompass biological sciences and engineering and take on issues that affect human health and well-being.

 Graduates in biosystems engineering choose from a wide variety of job functions and application areas, including ecosystems protection, food safety, bioenergy, biosecurity and human health.
 Each year, nearly all biosystems engineering students secure jobs.
-In fact, 90 percent of graduates are employed within 90 days of graduation.
+In fact, 90% of graduates are employed within 90 days of graduation.